 Learning to have a positive mindset can improve your ability to manage your asthma also.

-You can practise diaphragmatic breathing, lie on your back with your knees bent, and a pillow under your knees, or sit up straight in a chair if more comfortable.
+You can practice diaphragmatic breathing, lie on your back with your knees bent, a pillow under your knees, or sit up straight in a chair if more comfortable.
 Place one hand flat on your upper chest and the other hand on your stomach.

 Breath in slowly through your nose.

-Steam therapy, or steam inhalation, involves water vapour to open up the airways and helps the lungs drain mucus.
+Steam therapy, or steam inhalation, involves water vapor to open up the airways and helps the lungs drain mucus.